Any questions? We got you.

 What research supports Sparkwise's approach?

-Sparkwise's session design integrates three established learning science frameworks — active learning, problem-based learning, and team-based learning, applied by a team with experience designing L&D programs at McKinsey and Fortune 500 companies, and decades of experience building interactive live learning platforms.
+Sparkwise's session design integrates three established learning science frameworks — active learning, problem-based learning, and team-based learning, applied by a team with experience designing capability building programs at McKinsey and Fortune 500 companies

 Active Learning (Freeman et al., 2014, PNAS): A meta-analysis of 225 STEM studies found that active, peer-based learning produces 6% higher exam scores and 1.5× lower failure rates than traditional lecture formats.
 Sparkwise sessions prioritise live peer discussion and hands-on practice over passive content delivery — directly applying this finding at scale.